Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 29. Alternatives To X Product

-Alternatives to X is a blog post that rounds up alternative products to a popular product.
+Alternatives to X is a blog post that rounds up alternative products to popular products.

-When writing alternatives to X product post, there are a few things you should keep in mind.
+When writing alternatives to X product posts, there are a few things you should keep in mind.

 Come up with a list of at least five alternative products to the popular product.
 If you can’t think of five, then do some research and come up with a good list.